Skip to content

 How to File a Wrongful Death Lawsuit

-Our Miami accidental death lawyers will meet with you for a free consultation in a convenient location, even your home.
+Our Miami wrongful death lawyers will meet with you for a free consultation in a convenient location, even your home.
 Our goal is to listen to the events that took place, provide sound legal advice, and make recommendations on how you should proceed.

 Step 1: Gather Evidence

-Your legal team will gather evidence to support your claim.
-This evidence could include accident and injury reports, police reports, and medical records.
-Furthermore, forensic evidence could be collected, and witnesses contacted to provide statements.
-You may initially be asked to provide general information to help with this investigation; however, your legal team wants you to take the time to grieve your loss and be with your family.
+You may initially be asked to provide general information to help with this investigation.
+Your legal team wants you to take the time to grieve your loss and be with your family.

 Step 2: Submit a Demand Package